djspiewak/sbt-github-packages/README.md

 # sbt-github-packages [![Build Status](https://travis-ci.com/djspiewak/sbt-github-packages.svg?branch=master)](https://travis-ci.com/djspiewak/sbt-github-packages)

+**Note:** Still working on getting this functioning.
+Hence the lack of a stable release.

 Configures your project for publication to the [GitHub Package Registry](https://help.github.com/en/articles/about-github-package-registry) using its Apache Maven support.
 Note that you probably shouldn't use this with plugins, only libraries.
 Probably won't delete your source code, but no promises.

 ## Usage